 They provide a few reasons to migrate now that are hard to argue with:

-- Cost of development/support of your current site: You may have some new features and improvements that are planned for development soon.
+- Cost of development/support of your current site: You may have some new features and improvements planned for development soon.
 If you implement those now on M1, and then later again on M2, you have mostly paid for development twice. (…)

 - Features of Magento2: If you need/want the features in M2 now, it may make more sense to migrate than to implement them on M1.
 Also, keep in mind that Magento is now only developing new features for M2.
 M1 will receive no further new features from Magento.